Managing Across Generations (1-day)

 - Costly mistakes to avoid

-- Your personalized plan to benefit all generations in your company
+- Your personalized plan to benefiting all generations in your company

 This program has been approved for 6.5 CPD hours under Section A of the Continuing Professional Development (CPD) Log of the Human Resource Professionals Association (HRPA).